signature-ip-ai/inoculator-user-guide/source/copyproject.rst

 Copy Project
 ======================================================
-This feature allows you to create a new project by copying an existing one.
-This function saves time by avoiding the need to redo the entire project just to modify a part of it.
+This feature allows users to create a new project by duplicating an existing one.
+It helps save time by eliminating the need to recreate the entire project when only a portion needs modification.

-The Copy Project function can also be used to copy a project from another owner.
-After copying, the ownership of the copied project will be updated.
+The Copy Project function also supports copying projects owned by other users.
+Once copied, ownership of the new project is transferred to the user who performed the copy.

 .. image:: images/copy_project_dashboard2.png